 About Sonic Studio

 Since the early 1980s, Sonic Studio workstations have been adopted worldwide by motion picture and recording studios, major record labels and high end mastering facilities.
 On award–winning motion picture soundtracks and more than half of all commercially released CD, Sonic Studio’s customers consistently win Grammy®, Emmy® and Oscar® awards for their exceptional audio work.
-Sonic Studio continues to lead the way to the ultrafidelity computer based audio of with the Amarra computer music player.
+Amarra High Resolution lead the way to the ultrafidelity computer based audio and now mobile.

 Sonic Studio History